pgmpm/ProcessCubeExplorer/README.md

 # Contributing to the project
 The Process Cube Explorer was developed as a research-framework and is very easy to extend.
-Althoug the documentation is in German, the uml-class-diagrams on pages 33 through 42 will help you.
+Although the [documentation](https://github.com/pgmpm/ProcessCubeExplorer/blob/master/Documentation%20(German).pdf) is in German, the uml-class-diagrams on pages 33 through 42 will help you.

 ### Adding a mining-algorithm
 Adding a new mining-algorithm is easy: Make yourself familiar with the `field`-class and the `IMiner`-interface.